Version 4.1 November 29, 2021

 With the exception of Construction Food Trucks, Mobile Food Vendors may only sell at times and Stanford University campus locations (“Campus”) approved by the Office of the Vice President for Business Affairs (“Business Affairs”), Parking & Transportation Services and Department of Public Safety.
 Campus generally includes the geographic area encompassing Stanford’s academic and residential community and includes all roads and all parking lots which serve buildings occupied primarily by Stanford faculty, staff or students.
 Campus does not include parking lots exclusively serving buildings largely occupied by University lessees, such as Stanford Hospital, Lucile Packard Children’s Hospital, Stanford Shopping Center and Stanford Research Park.

-Mobile Food Vendors with permission to sell on Campus must do so in accordance with the requirements of this Mobile Food Vendor policy and all other Stanford policies.
+Mobile Food Vendors must be engaged through Off the Grid and may only sell on Campus in accordance with the requirements of this Mobile Food Vendor policy and all other Stanford policies.